-\begin{proof} By Lemma~\ref{lem-StdInitSeg}, the standard elements of $\Pi_C \mc{L}$ form an initial block.
-By Theorem~\ref{thm-DenseBlocks} and Lemma~\ref{lem-NonStdNoEnd}, the non-standard blocks of $\Pi_C \mc{L}$ form a countable dense linear order without endpoints.
-Thus $\condF(\Pi_C \mc{L}) \iso \bm{1} + \eta$. \end{proof}
+\begin{proof} By Lemma~\ref{lem-StdInitSeg}, the standard elements of $\prod_C \mc{L}$ form an initial block.
+By Theorem~\ref{thm-DenseBlocks} and Lemma~\ref{lem-NonStdNoEnd}, the non-standard blocks of $\prod_C \mc{L}$ form a countable dense linear order without endpoints.
+Thus $\condF(\prod_C \mc{L}) \iso \bm{1} + \eta$. \end{proof}

-Thinking in terms of blocks, showing that a linear order $\mc{M}$ has type $\omega + \zeta\eta$ amounts to showing that $\mc{M}$ consists of an initial block of type $\omega$ followed by densely (without endpoints) ordered blocks of type $\zeta$.
+Thinking in terms of blocks, showing that a linear order $\mc{M}$ has type $\omega + \zeta\eta$ amounts to showing that $\mc{M}$ consists of an initial block of order-type $\omega$ followed by densely (without endpoints) ordered blocks of type $\zeta$.